NebulousLabs/Sia/doc/API.md

 	address string
 }
 ```
-'address' is the address that cna
+'address' is a Sia address that can receive siacoins or siafunds.

 #### /wallet/seed [POST]